Food Tecnology. Dairy Tecnology.

 3. have the tools to start developing an autonomous capacity to draw conclusions from the ability they have learned to search for other data and information, to evaluate them and to use the most appropriate ones to formulate answers to simple and well-defined problems in the dairy sector (Making judgement)

-4. communicate the knowledge acquired regarding the products and processes to other persons, whether experts or not, in the sector, and when they start work to superiors and/or customers.
+4. communicate the knowledge acquired regarding the products and processes of the milk sector to other persons, whether experts or not, in the sector, and when they start work to superiors and/or customers.
 (Communication skills)

 5. link the different subjects covered with each other and with basic and related disciplines and have obtained the cultural tools and the basis to undertake the studies of the Master's degree in food science and technology with high autonomy (Learning Capacity)